CaptainHarlockSSX/VA53-Kalman-Filter/README.md

 The images generated for illustration purpose are under `/img`, where **Green line** is the <u>prediction</u> and **Red line** the <u>detection</u>.

-> Note : the input data used in this project has been removed for pirvacy purpose.
+> Note : the input data used in this project has been removed for privacy purpose.

 ## How to use